kodkodmx/FINAL_PROJECT/README.md

 The `requirements.txt` file contains a list of minimal software required on the server to run this web app.
 The Django web server is used to launch the app.

 With these enhancements, the Sights on Bikes 50 Project is ready to attract more attention and serve as a powerful tool for promoting the bike tour in Mexico City.

+## How to run the application.

+In the console of the computer where the project is hosted and that has Django installed, type: "python manage.py runserver"

+## Additional information.

+"I would love to deploy this web app and use it for my bike tour, but I don't know how to do that yet.
+Is that part missing from this course?"